ludocracy/ludocracy.github.io/README.md

   - re_duxml
   - eargASMR
   - Dita For Small Teams

-### About
-- paragraph of text with links to skills and topics of interest?

 ### social links
 - paragraph of social descriptions with inline links